Luanda museum

 Quiet, nostalgic, and full of Angola’s biodiversity

-Tucked away in Ingombota, this museum gathers decades of specimens and stories — a calm stop to slow down, learn, and see Angola’s wildlife up close.
+Tucked away in Ingombota, this museum gathers decades of specimens and stories.
+It is a calm stop to slow down, learn, and see Angola’s wildlife up close.

-Founded in 1938 and moved to its purpose-built, three-storey home in 1956, it remains Angola’s main hub for natural history — from shells and butterflies to mammals, fish, reptiles and more.
+Founded in 1938 and moved to its purpose-built, three-storey home in 1956, the National Museum of Natural History remains Angola’s main hub for natural history, from shells and butterflies to mammals, fish, reptiles and more.

-It isn’t the most modern, interactive museum — and that’s part of its charm.
-Old glass cases, careful taxidermy and classic dioramas make it a thoughtful, almost timeless visit.
-Below you’ll find essentials, highlights, tips, a video, and a handy map to plan your stop.
+It is not the most modern or highly interactive museum, and that is part of its charm.
+Old glass cases, careful taxidermy and classic dioramas create a thoughtful, almost timeless visit.

 Where